Code-Institute-Submissions/milestone-project-43/README.md

 Searching the map for local places of interest: the map adapts to a device screen size and the searches return relevant results in the local area.

 Showing prices: the prices table is responsive and remains clear and readable on all devices.
 The calendar chart however works well on devices with a medium to large viewport, but it has proved difficult to make it responsive and therefore does not display fully on mobile devices.
 I have have tried a wide range of solutions, including those suggested by tutor support, but none of them worked.
-I chose to leave the table in as it works well on larger screens, and the Bootstrap table provides sufficient information for mobile users.
+I chose to include he chart nonetheless as it adds value to the desktop page and the Bootstrap table provides sufficient information for mobile users.

-Communication between user and owner: warning messages appear if the user tries to send a blank form or if the fields are not filled in correctly (incorrect email address), the user is redirected to a "message sent succesfully" after clicking the send button and can return to the home page form there.
+Communication between user and owner: warning messages appear if the user tries to send a blank form or if the fields are not filled in correctly (incorrect email address), the user is redirected to a "message sent succesfully" page after clicking the send button and can return to the home page from there.
 An email is correctly received in the specified mail service box.

 <h2>Deployment</h2>